Great Barford: Education

 As part of Bedford Borough, Great Barford no longer shares a three-tier schooling system and is now home to a primary school (Great Barford Primary Academy).

-For secondary school education, students of Great Barford are in the catchment area of Sandy Secondary School in the nearby market town of Sandy.
+For secondary school education, students of Great Barford are in the catchment area of Sandy Secondary School in the nearby market town of Sandy and also of Mark Rutherford School in the town of Bedford.
+Mark Rutherford School is now the main catchment area school for the village, following the adoption of the two tier education system.